cirosantilli/cirosantilli.github.io/window-blackout.md

 <img src="http://web.archive.org/web/20190823073053if_/https://media.diy.com/is/image/Kingfisher/3663602932345_01c" height="500">

 There is still some leakage at the bottom however, which cannot be taped.
 I mitigated that a bit by putting some black T-shirts on the bottom window sill, and together with the pre-existing rental curtain, it was enough.

+Another minor annoyance is that parts of the blind cloth sometimes slip out of the conduit holes in the aluminium side bars.
+For this reason, I have to always open and close slowly and carefully.
+But if it does happen, fully opening and closing carefully has solved the problem.

 ## Previous failed attempts